mvolkmann/blog/src/swift/SwiftUI.md

   This takes precedence over both the tint and accent color of a view.
   It is typically only applied to text-based views.
-  To set it, call the `foregroundColor` view modifier on a specific view.
+  To set it, call the `foregroundStyle` view modifier on a specific view.

 ### System Colors